galenlim/hackthebox-htb-writeups/sauna.md

 ## AS-REP Roasting

-AS-REP roasting is the process of getting the Authentication Server to reply with information that we can crack for credentials.
+AS-REP roasting is the process of getting the **Authentication Server to reply** with information that we can crack for credentials.

 How it works:

-1. User sends a request to the Kerberos Authentication Server (AS).
+1. User sends a request to the Kerberos Authentication Server (AS) within the Key Distribution Center.
 2. As pre-authentication is disabled, the AS will reply with a logon session key and a Ticket-Granting Ticket (TGT) **without checking any credentials**.
 (Hence, AS-REP.)
 3. Both the **logon session key** and the **TGT** are encrypted.
 3. In particular, the logon session key is encrypted with a key derived from the **user's password**.